-Please note: If there are 3 or more duplicates of a reference Covidence is unable to remove all of them.
-This is a known issue and Covidence are currently working on a solution.
+If there are 3 or more duplicates of a reference, Covidence is unable to remove all of them.
+This is a known issue and Covidence are working on a solution.

 For the duplicates that get through before screening, we can create a tag to note it as a duplicate, but will this throw out the automated PRISMA?

-No duplicates can't be removed but if they get through, what Covidence recommends for this situation is to create a customised tag which indicates that a reference is a duplicate.
-You can then vote to exclude it, and use the filter by tag option later on to quickly get a count of how many references were tagged as a duplicate, and use this to adjust the PRISMA counts manually.
+If duplicates get through, Covidence recommends creating a customised tag, which indicates that a reference is a duplicate.
+You can then vote to exclude it and use the filter by tag option later to quickly get a count of how many references were tagged as a duplicate.
+This can be used to adjust the PRISMA counts manually.

 Now you are ready to start screening your studies by title and abstract.

-TIP: You can drag and drop your PDF folder from the EndNote Library.Data folder that is created when you create your EndNote Library
+You can then drag and drop your PDF folder from the EndNote Library.Data folder that is created when you create your EndNote Library.

 Now you can do your full text screening.

-View the video below for more details on how screen the full text.
+Watch the video below (4:49) on how to screen the full text.

-To see how Covidence works with the PRIMA flow chart view the video below:
+Watch the PRISMA video to see how Covidence works with the PRISMA flow chart.

-There is also more information available on the Create and publish a data extraction template page
+There is additional information available on the Create and publish a data extraction template page.

 If you are interested in using Covidence for Quality Assessment check out the videos below:

-There is also information available on the Create and publish a quality assessment template page.
+There is additional information available on the Create and publish a quality assessment template page.

-Information on both of these options is available on the Data extraction and quality assessment page.
+Information on both options is available on the Data extraction and quality assessment page.

 Covidence has many support resources available:

 Reviews in Covidence are automatically backed up.
-If you have any issues with a Covidence review contact the support team on their email below.
+If you have any issues with a Covidence review, contact the support team via their email firstname.lastname@example.org